 - Quick Response Times – Keene is so small, when a call goes out for activists to help others, they have been known to move fast and arrive on-scene within moments.

-- Ease of access to the aggressors – Keene is the county seat, so both courts are right downtown – those living downtown can easily walk or bike there.
-In contrast, another area with a high amount of movers per capita, Grafton, is 90 minutes away from its county’s courts.
+- Ease of access to the aggressors – Keene is the county seat, and both courts in the same building downtown – those living downtown can easily walk or bike there.

-- Keene cops not as nasty as bigger cities like Manchester.
-They are more tolerant of cameras, and typically easier-going than their their thin-blue-line brethren in other cities.
-Some, like Shane Maxfield are openly friendly to liberty ideas, while still doing wrong and enforcing bad laws.
-It’s not police utopia, but it could be a lot worse, like it is in Nashua.
+- Keene cops are not as nasty as bigger cities like Manchester.
+They are more tolerant of cameras and experienced around activists.
+Some, like Shane Maxfield are openly friendly to liberty ideas.
 Additionally, the Keene police per 1,000 population ratio is lower than the NH average.
-As of 2010, NH had 2.0 police per 1,000 population and Keene in 2012 had 1.7.

 - Keene bureaucrats tend to not be as unfriendly as bureaucrats in other cities.
 The small size of Keene means they are less anonymous than bureaucrats in bigger cities, so they have to keep up their image to some extent.